05-Thomas Montague Blankenship

 1880 Franklin Co, VA census: has Thomas Blankenship 40, Farmer; Nancy Jane Blankenship 31, Keeping House; Wesley Lee Blankenship 14, Farm Hand; H Wade Blankenship 12, Farm Hand; Della F Blankenship 9; James M Blankenship 7; Luther A Blankenship 6; and Kenton Taylor Blankenship 1.

 1900 Gills Creek, Franklin Co, VA census: has (all b.
-VA) Thomas Blankenship 65, Farmer; Nancy J Blankenship 63; Daisie E Blankenship 15; Minnie A Blankenship 14; Martha Z Blankenship 11; and Bessie D Blankenship 8.
+VA) Thomas Blankenship 65; Nancy J Blankenship 53, (11 children-9 living); Daisie E Blankenship 15; Minnie A Blankenship 14; Martha Z Blankenship 11; and Bessie D Blankenship 8.

 1900 Leaksville, Rockingham Co, NC census: has Delia Blankenship 32, b.
 VA (Servant); in the household of Samuel Jerrett 53, b.
 VA, Hotel Keeper; Annie Jerrett 32, b.
 VA (Wife)(8 children-5 living); another Servant and several Boarders.